Discover how and where you can earn bonus Qantas Points to boost your frequent flyer balance.

 The Qantas Frequent Flyer program has got some pretty lucrative rewards attached to it: flights, hotels, restaurants, even insurance, but what if you could be rewarded even more?
 We’ve put together a list of hacks that can help you earn extra points, redeem more rewards, and even get free membership to the Qantas Frequent Flyer program.

 Whether you’re an existing member or are looking to become a Qantas Frequent Flyer member, there are ways that you can kick-start your points earning, or at least give it a boost, with bonus points.
 Take a look at some of the options available and see if they might be worth taking up.
 You could also consider the Qantas Travel Money card for your everyday spending.

-1. Credit cards, prepaid cards and debit cards
+1. Credit cards, prepaid cards, debit cards and petrol cards

 Sign up for a credit card with an introductory bonus point offer